Police community support officer: Underage PCSOs

-In 2007, it was revealed that some forces recruited a large number of PCSOs under the legal recruitment age for police constables, which was 18 years and 6 months.
+In 2007, it was revealed that some forces recruited a number of PCSOs under the legal recruitment age for police constables, which was 18 years and 6 months.
 The criterion seemed to be that such recruits must be at least 16 and their appointment must have been authorised by the chief constable of the force being applied to.
-One such officer of the Thames Valley Police Force, 17-year-old PCSO Nadia Naeem made news.
+One such officer of the Thames Valley Police Force, 17-year-old PCSO Nadia Naeem, made news.
 The decision to appoint her and other 16- and 17-year-olds has been the subject of much debate.

-On 26 November 2007, the then Home Secretary Jacqui Smith made the decision that from December 2007, all PCSOs must be 18 before they can be appointed.
-PCSOs under 18 years who were already appointed, or had applied prior to this ruling were allowed to hold their positions.
+On 26 November 2007, the then-Home Secretary, Jacqui Smith, made the decision that from December 2007, all PCSOs must be 18 before they can be appointed.
+PCSOs under 18 years who were already appointed, or had applied prior to this ruling, were allowed to keep their positions.

-A few police forces including West Midlands Police, Cumbria Constabulary and the British Transport Police are accepting applications from candidates below 18 years due to the lengthy recruitment process.
-Candidates will therefore be able to begin training upon reaching the required age.
+A few police forces including West Midlands Police, Cumbria Constabulary and the British Transport Police are accepting applications from candidates below 18 years owing to the lengthy recruitment process.
+Candidates will, therefore, be able to begin training upon reaching the required age.